10 Best Campgrounds near Missoula, MT

 Guests tend to gravitate toward the Lolo Hot Spring restaurant next to the campground.
 This friendly and local eatery has menu items for all three meals of the day.
 It's also a place to check email, with free Wi-Fi available.
 And throughout the summer, this venue hosts live music every Saturday night.

 For more of a night in nature in the same area, Lee Creek Campground is less than two miles south.
-This Forest Service campground only has the basic amenities, including picnic tables, fire rings, and vault toilets.
-But with the nearby Lolo Creek and Lee Creek making much of the noise at the campground, it's a great spot to connect with nature.
+This Forest Service campground only has basic amenities, including picnic tables, fire rings, and vault toilets.
+But with nearby creeks comprising the soundtrack at the campground, it's a great spot to connect with nature.
+All 22 sites are available on a first-come, first-served basis.

 All 22 sites are available on a first-come, first-served basis.